Last updated: September 22, 2023

 Notification for leave

-You must give your supervisor advance notice before leaving for military duty.
+You must give your manager advance notice before leaving for military duty.

-For campus staff: You can submit and manage your request through the Integrated Service Center with this step-by-step guide on how to request and manage your leave of absence.
+For campus staff and student employees: You can submit and manage your request through the Integrated Service Center with this step-by-step guide on how to request and manage your leave of absence.

 For medical centers staff: Complete the Military Duty Leave of Absence Request (MS Word) form and submit it to your supervisor along with a copy of your military orders.